masc-ucsc/docs/docs/pyrope/06-functions.md

 assert a_2.x == 4
 ```

-A difference a method and a UFCS call is that the method has higher priority to
+A difference between a method and a UFCS call is that the method has a higher priority to
 match.